PunchThrough/bean-docs/src/projects/water-detection-system.md

 {{{img_rel this '7IMG_0004.jpg' 'how it should look' '60%'}}}

-## Program the Bean
+## Program Your Bean

-Use the following code to measure the moisture:
+Upload the following sketch to your Bean or Bean+ to measure the moisture:

 ```cpp
 int sensorPin = A0;